 The Major (B.A. or B.S.)

-A major program usually includes twelve term courses in the same area, progressing from introductory to advanced work, which become the focus of a student’s program in the junior and senior years.
+A major program usually includes at least twelve term courses in the same area, progressing from introductory to advanced work, which become the focus of a student’s program in the junior and senior years.
 Majors are offered by departments, interdepartmental programs, or interdisciplinary programs.
 In many departments and programs, a limited number of courses in related fields may be offered in fulfillment of the requirements for the major.
 Many majors have prerequisites of two or more term courses taken in the freshman and sophomore years.

 In all majors, the student must satisfy a senior requirement, usually a senior essay, senior project, or senior departmental examination.
 In an intensive major, the student must fulfill additional requirements, such as taking a prescribed seminar, tutorial, or graduate course, or completing some other project in the senior year.